 - 10 WordPress Plugins For Your Tech Blog

-- Finance department to take a call on Advocate General retainership fee suggestion sent through Home Department.
+- Finance department to take a call on the Advocate General retainer ship fee suggestion sent through Home Department.

-Here’s what drivers can and can’t do whilst operating a motor vehicle.
+Here’s what drivers can and can’t do while operating a motor vehicle.
 Not OK: retaining your electronic device.
-The bottom line of the new regulation: You can’t operate a tool in a manner that requires retaining it.
+The bottom line of the new regulation: You can’t use a tool in a manner that requires keeping it.
 This goes for telephones, laptops, and tablets.

 - Washington State DOT ✔ @wsdot